 URL structure has been debated within the SEO industry for years.
 From the number of subdirectories to the placement of keywords in URLs, SEOs have tried many optimization techniques to improve their sites’ rankings.

 The real question is, does your URL structure even help with your overall traffic?
-To answer this question, I decided to do a bit of research to help you make a data-informed decision.
+To answer this question, we decided to do some research to help you make a data-informed decision.

 Sometimes you see strange characters in URLs such as &, %, $, and @.
-It is more difficult for search engines to crawl websites if their URLs contain a lot of these extraneous characters.
+It is more difficult for search engines to crawl websites if their URLs contain many of these extraneous characters.

-If you had any doubt whether extraneous characters are important, consider the fact that Google has even gone on record to state that you should be using dashes over underscores because it affects how their search engine reads the keywords in your URL.
+If you doubt whether extraneous characters are important, consider that Google has even gone on record to state that you should be using dashes over underscores because it affects how their search engine reads the keywords in your URL.
 For instance:

-- com/red_widget – Whenever you use an underscore, Google combines the word.
-So, in this case, Google reads your intended keyword as “redwidget” with no space.
+- com/red_widget – Google combines the word whenever you use an underscore.
+So, in this case, Google reads your intended keyword as redwidget with no space.

 We analyzed the top 100 results for 1,000 keywords in various industries.
 Can you guess what percentage of high-ranking URLs contain extraneous characters?

 It’s not even 1%.
 In fact, it’s only .194%, which is roughly a fifth of a percent.
-This goes to show that you shouldn’t use extraneous characters in your URL.
+This shows that you shouldn’t use extraneous characters in your URL.